TIBCOSoftware/tci-flogo/samples/extensions/EMS/readme.md

 ```
 tibcli flogoconnector supplement EMS
 ```
-> Ensure that supplement is uploaded to correct org in case you are part of multi-org
+> Ensure that supplement is uploaded to correct org in case you are part of multiple orgs.

 ### Create and Push application
 <li> Use EMS activity/trigger in TCI Flogo application.
 Make sure application is created in same org where supplement is uploaded</li>